IAN BRELAND

 An avid conservationist and guide, Michael Ring's expertise lies in attention to hospitality and in providing clients with safe and mediated experiences with both cultural and natural heritage.
 Despite being born in the Sonoran Desert of the American Southwest, Michael's tenure as a wildlife guide began in the misty bamboo forests of China's Sichuan Basin; home to 80% of the world's wild giant pandas.
 Since then, Michael's goal has been to develop bespoke itineraries that prioritize benefiting local conservation efforts and experiencing the natural world.

+Currently, Michael resides in Phoenix Arizona where he collaborates with film production houses, animal rehabilitation efforts and oversees tour partners.
 Michael’s favorite animals are primates, hornbills, elephants and pit vipers.
 He has been learning Mandarin Chinese since he was 14 years old and was trained in ethnography at Northern Arizona University.

 IG: @Wanderringmike